tom-power/complete-word-autokey-rofi/README.md

 Install [Autokey](https://github.com/autokey/autokey) and [rofi](https://github.com/davatorium/rofi).

-Configure paths in `.local/install.config.sh` and `shell/complete-word/.local/completeWord.config.sh`.
+Configure paths in `.config`.

-Add a list of words to use ([this](https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-no-swears.txt) for example) to `shell/complete-word/words/.local/`, alternatively skip this step and add words as you go using `complete-word/add.py`.
+Add a list of words to use ([this](https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-no-swears.txt) for example) to `.config/complete-word-autokey-rofi/words`, alternatively skip this step and add words as you go using `complete-word/add.py`.

 Run `./install.sh`.